justjim1220/MMM-RandomYouTubePlayer/README.md

 # Module: MMM-RandomYouTubePlayer...

-The MMM-RandomYouTubePlayer module is a 3rd party module of the MagicMirror.
+The MMM-RandomYouTubePlayer module is a 3rd party module of the <a href>https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror</a>
 This module loads a YouTube player and a specified playlist and will randomize the videos.

 ## Using the module...